 As we continue this chapter, we will explore AWS Wavelength in greater depth, unraveling advanced configurations, best practices, and real-world case studies that illustrate how organizations can leverage this service to offer ultra-low latency, high-performance applications over 5G networks.

-VMware on AWS: link to on-premises/cloud gap
+VMware on AWS: Link to on-premises/cloud gap

 In today's dynamic IT landscape, organizations often seek hybrid cloud solutions to seamlessly extend their on-premises infrastructure into the cloud.
 VMware Cloud on AWS offers a powerful solution, allowing businesses to run VMware workloads on the AWS cloud.
 In this section, we will delve into the intricacies of VMware Cloud on AWS, exploring its key features, benefits, use cases, and real-world applications supported by scholarly articles and AWS sources.